Tedmcm/Portfolio-Analysis-A-Whale-Off-the-Port-folio-/README.md

 ### Create Custom Portfolio

-Company X is ecstatic that you were able to help him prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
-However, now you are wondering whether you can choose your own portfolio that performs just as well as the algorithmic portfolios.
-Investigate by doing the following:
+Company X was ecstatic that I was able to help them prove that the algorithmic trading portfolios are doing so well compared to the market and whales' portfolios.
+However, now im  wondering whether I can choose my own portfolio that performs just as well as the algorithmic portfolios.
+I Investigates by doing the following exercise:

 1. Visit [Google Sheets](https://docs.google.com/spreadsheets/) and use the in-built Google Finance function to choose 3-5 stocks for your own portfolio.